-Applications are invited for a three-year Postgraduate studentship, supported by the Lloyds Registrar Foundation and Teer Coatings Ltd, to be undertaken within the School of Engineering at University of Leicester.
-The successful applicant will join the Mechanics of Materials Research Group working on diamond and related coatings for antibacterial applications.
+Applications are invited for a three-year PhD studentship, supported by the Lloyds Registrar Foundation and Teer Coatings Ltd, to be undertaken within the School of Engineering at the University of Leicester.
+The successful applicant will explore new diamond coatings for antibacterial applications in space.

-Every school child is familiar with the model of space station and spacecraft exhibited at Leicester’s National Space Centre.
-The Center offers educational resource covering the fields of space science and astronomy, along with a space research programme in partnership with the University of Leicester.
-In reality, potentially dangerous bacterial and fungi are living on space stations and spacecraft right now, but we have no idea if they’re harmful for astronauts and scientists need to do much more research to figure that out.
+In 2020, the space sector underpinned approximately 15% of the UK’s economic activity and this is forecast to grow significantly.
+Building upon the heritage and space-science excellence of the University of Leicester, our research aims to support this growth, boosting economic performance in the country, maintaining the UK’s industrial competitiveness.
+In space, potentially dangerous bacterial and fungi are living on space stations and spacecraft right now, but we have no idea if they’re harmful for astronauts and scientists need to do much more research to figure that out.
 These bacterial and fungi can also corrode and degrade various materials of the space station, leading to space station equipment failure, platform failure and sealing decline.
 The project is focused on exploiting the disruptive innovation involving diamonds coatings to address the problem of bacterial and fungal growth in space environment.
 Thanks to its extreme physical, tribological and thermal properties in addition to tailorable surface functionality and chemical inertness, diamond-based materials have enabled many advanced electronic and biomedical applications.
 Surface functionalised diamond will add antibacterial/antifungal functionality to the hard and wear resistant aspects of that coating.